scikit-learn-contrib/radius_clustering/docs/source/usage.rst

 .. attention::
    We cannot guarantee that the custom MDS solver will produce the same results as the default solvers, especially if it is not purposely designed to solve the Minimum Dominating Set problem but rather just finds a dominating set.
 The results may vary depending on the implementation and the specific characteristics of the dataset.
-   As an example, a benchmark of our solutions and a custom one using NetworkX is available in the `Example Gallery` section of the documentation, which shows that the custom solver may produce different results than the default solvers, especially in terms of the number of clusters and the time taken to compute them.
+   As an example, a benchmark of our solutions and a custom one using NetworkX is available in the `Example Gallery` section of the documentation, which shows that the custom solver may produce different results than the default solvers, especially in terms of the number of clusters and the time taken to compute them (see :ref:`sphx_glr_auto_examples_plot_benchmark_custom.py`).
    However, it can be useful for specific use cases where performance is a concern or when you have a custom implementation that fits your needs better.